jinwood/jinwood.github.io/data/blog/integration-tests-and-serverless.md

 After spending a fair bit of time stepping through code and following exactly what was happening, I realised that at a certain point in the flow, I was making several async requests to a lambda that writes to the database.
 This was happening via a `Promise.all` call.
-The code receiving this request takes single incoming value, and a row with a map of values, then overwrites the new value along with the map of values.
-The issue was that the map of values was being overwritten by multiple requests at the same time.
-This meant that the final value was not what was expected.
+The code receiving this request takes a single incoming value, and a row with a map of values, then overwrites the new value along with the map of values.
+This concurrent overwriting meant that the final value was not as expected.
 However, the test would still sometimes pass....

 ### Issue 2: The test assertions were inadequate

-This is a really simple one and would have immediatley removed the flakiness aspect of the test.
+This is a really simple one and would have immediately removed the flakiness aspect of the test.

 The feature writes n number of values to the previously mentioned map.
 The test was asserting that one value of this map was correctly updated.
 However it wasn't asserting that the other values were correct.
 So when you consider our race condition issue, the test was passing because some of the time, one value would be correct as it was written first, but the others would be old values.

-Simply asserting both values would have made the test fail 100% of the time and made diagnosing the issue much easier.
+Simply asserting that both values were correct would have made the test fail 100% of the time and made diagnosing the issue much easier.

 ### Issue 3: `middy` was not being used correctly